 Cervical cancer begins when healthy cells on the surface of the cervix change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can spread to other parts of the body.
 A benign tumor means the tumor will not spread.

 At first, the changes in a cell are abnormal, not cancerous.
-Researchers believe, however, that some of these abnormal changes are the first step in a series of slow changes that can lead to cancer.
+Researchers believe that some of these abnormal changes are the first step in a series of slow changes that can lead to cancer.
 Some of the abnormal cells go away without treatment, but others can become cancerous.
 This phase of the disease is called dysplasia, which is an abnormal growth of cells.
-The abnormal cells, sometimes called precancerous tissue, need to be removed to keep cancer from developing.
+The abnormal cells, sometimes called precancerous tissue, need to be removed to stop cancer from developing.
 Often, the precancerous tissue can be removed or destroyed without harming healthy tissue, but in some cases, a hysterectomy is needed to prevent cervical cancer.
 A hysterectomy is the removal of the uterus and cervix.

 Treatment of a lesion, which is a precancerous area, depends on the following factors: